ericskim/hscc18_modular/readme.md

   * ./examples/dcdc/
   * ./examples/vehicle/

-    Have a look in the readme for some info and compiler options.
+    Have a look in the readme file for some info and compiler options

+### What's new:

+* New data structure to store the transition function of symbolic models

+* New synthesis algorithms for invariance and reachability specifications (see the manual for details)

+* Dynamic variable reordering can now be safely activated throughout all computations in the BDD implementation

+* An example demonstrating the usage of validated ODE solvers to compute a priori enclosures and growth bounds

+* Complete redesign of the code base to accommodate for modern C++

+* Doxygen documentation in ./doc/html/